Terms & Conditions

 Miscellaneous

-Trek Relief provides a service connecting participants to the independent local team.
-The participant agrees that Trek Relief is not liable for any actions or omissions of the independent local team.
+Trek Relief is not responsible for actions or omissions of independent local teams.

 Tax Deductibility